wyattscarpenter/carpogram/README.md

 Possibly include a tag that is not begin language but rather begin transliteration, and this allows for other scripts in carpogram.
 This seems bad, however, in that it seems like a multibyte encoding, and indeed a multi-byte encoding smuggled in.
 So probably won't do this.

 ## How to work with Carpogram
 Like all realistic text-encodings (such as unicode, in contrast to ASCII, which encodes a fantasy text encoding where people use a small subset of text), care must be taken when processing carpogram.
 In particular, despite being a "single-byte" encoding, many of the bytes are modifiers, which must be considered to determine the semantic meaning of the text.
 This is often largely dependent on the context in which you are writting an application.
 If writing a program to add numbers, zero and slashed zero should be accounted the same.
 If writing a program to display text, they should be accounted differently.
-If writing a program to search through text, they should be accounted the same unless strict matching is enabled (but this itself is a UX (user experience) choice.
+If writing a program to search through text, they should be accounted the same unless strict matching is enabled (but this itself is a UX (user experience) choice).
+See "text equivalence choices".

 Internally, carpogram has some interesting rules for combining characters.
 Carpogram (inspired by unicode in many ways, but what isn't these days?) has a series of codepoints (in carpogram, a codepoint is a byte is an octet (of bits)) which sometimes combine, to create what you might call a "grapheme cluster".
 (This is what the end-user might think of as a "character".
 I think we avoid calling them "characters" ourselves in case this would confuse programmers who think every codepoint is a character.)